 - “Taking everything into consideration, I think one of these two plans would work best for you.
 Would you like to go with [X] or [Y]?”

 - "You mentioned needing a solution by [X date].
 If you signed up by [Y date], I can guarantee we have enough time for training and implementation.
 How does that sound?"

 - “Do you feel ready to move forward?
 I can send over the contract right now.”

-- "What do you think a good next step would be to solving your current problems?"
+- "What do you think a good next step would be to solve your current problems?"